Does Medicare Cover End-Stage Renal Disease?

 Medicare Coverage for End-Stage Renal Disease

 Medicare covers most ESRD treatment services.
-But you will still have to pay your out-of-pocket share of premiums, deductibles and coinsurance as you would with other Original Medicare-covered health care services.
-You should review these Medicare costs to budget accordingly.
+However, you will still have to pay your out-of-pocket share of premiums, deductibles and coinsurance as you would with other Medicare-covered services.
+You can review these Medicare costs to budget accordingly.

 - Outpatient dialysis (in a Medicare-approved facility, either in hospital or dialysis center)